chunky/sqlraytracer/README.md

 JOIN LATERAL is a way to do a correlated subquery in a JOIN, instead of just in a WHERE clause.
-I use this as a way to hoist calculations and do many of them only once.
+I use this as a way to hoist calculations and do many of them only once and, in some cases, avoid excessive duplication.

 ### Diffuse Scattering